webrecorder/pywb/docs/manual/rewriter.rst

 """""""""""""""""""""""""""

-When this modifier is used, eg. ``/my-coll/id_/http://example.com/``, no content rewriting is performed on the response, and the original, unrewritten content is returned.
+When this modifier is used, eg. ``/my-coll/id_/http://example.com/``, no content rewriting is performed on the response, and the original, un-rewritten content is returned.
 This is useful for HTML or other text resources that are normally rewritten when using the default (``mp_`` modifier).

 Note that certain HTTP headers (hop-by-hop or cookie related) may still be prefixed with ``X-Orig-Archive-`` as they may affect the transmission,